-#5 – A brief outline of your fieldwork and your professional position.
+#5 – A brief outline of your fieldwork.

 In this final section, you should very briefly outline what you did in this respect so that the marker can rest assured that your assignment is not an opinion piece.
 A quality assignment draws on multiple data sources to make well-informed, data-backed arguments.
 Show that you’ve done this, and be sure to refer the reader to the appendices for evidence of this work (for example, interview transcripts, survey results, etc.).

-Lastly, make mention of your relationship to the business, and your broad responsibilities.
+Lastly, make mention of your relationship with the business, and your broad responsibilities.
 Remember to keep this in third-person language.
 For example:

 “The author is employed as the [INSERT YOUR TITLE] and is responsible for X, Y and Z.”